Theatre: Indonesian theatre

 In Indonesia, theatre performances have become an important part of local culture, theatre performances in Indonesia have been developed for thousands of years.
 Most of Indonesia's oldest theatre forms are linked directly to local literary traditions (oral and written).
-The prominent puppet theatres—wayang golek (wooden rod-puppet play) of the Sundanese and wayang kulit (leather shadow-puppet play) of the Javanese and Balinese—draw much of their repertoire from indigenized versions of the Ramayana and Mahabharata.
+The prominent puppet theatres—wayang golek (wooden rod-puppet play) of the Sundanese and wayang kulit (leather shadow-puppet play) of the Javanese and Balinese—draw much of their repertoire from indigenised versions of the Ramayana and Mahabharata.
 These tales also provide source material for the wayang wong (human theatre) of Java and Bali, which uses actors.
 Some wayang golek performances, however, also present Muslim stories, called menak.

 Wayang is an ancient form of storytelling that renowned for its elaborate puppet/human and complex musical styles.
 The earliest evidence is from the late 1st millennium CE, in medieval-era texts and archeological sites.
 The oldest known record that concerns wayang is from the 9th century.
 Around 840 AD an Old Javanese (Kawi) inscriptions called Jaha Inscriptions issued by Maharaja Sri Lokapala from Mataram kingdom in Central Java mentions three sorts of performers: atapukan, aringgit, and abanol.
 Aringgit means Wayang puppet show, Atapukan means Mask dance show, and abanwal means joke art.
 Ringgit is described in an 11th-century Javanese poem as a leather shadow figure.